vincen-github/mlimpl/README.md

 ![author: vincen (shields.io)](https://img.shields.io/badge/author-vincen-brightgreen) ![email](https://img.shields.io/badge/email-vincen.nwu%40gmail.com-red) ![build: passing (shields.io)](https://img.shields.io/badge/build-passing-brightgreen) ![python: >= 3.6 (shields.io)](https://img.shields.io/badge/python-%3E%3D3.6-blue) ![NumPy version](https://img.shields.io/badge/NumPy-%3E%3D1.19.2-brightgreen) ![Pandas version](https://img.shields.io/badge/Pandas-%3E%3D1.1.3-brightgreen)

 ## Introduction
-This repository collects some codes that encapsulates commonly used algorithms in the field of machine learning.
-Most of them are based on Numpy, Pandas or Torch.
-You can deepen your understanding to related model and algorithm or revise it to get the customized code belongs yourself by referring to this repository.
-I'm very glad that it can give you a bit of inspiration.
+This repository contains implementations of commonly used algorithms in machine learning, covering several areas such as statistical learning, deep learning, and reinforcement learning.
+Most implementations are built using libraries like NumPy, Pandas, or PyTorch.
+I hope these resources help deepen your understanding of the related models and algorithms.
+Feel free to modify the code to suit your specific needs.
 ## Why choose my repository?
-- Detailed documentation and annotation.
+- Comprehensive Documentation and Annotations: Each implementation is well-documented, with clear explanations to help you understand the implementations.
-- Guidance for difficulty of algorithm: I will write down the guidance with code comments in the place that there are some difficulties encountered when i implemented it.
+- Implementation Guidance: For areas where I encountered challenges during implementation, I provide detailed comments and guidance to help you navigate the more difficult parts of the code.
 ## How to use it?
-Most implementation of algorithms in this repository are encapsulated to be a class, whose structure is same as sklearn that contains three methods, i.e., fit, predict, score.
-Here is an instance shown as below:
+Most of the algorithm implementations in this repository are encapsulated as classes, following a structure similar to scikit-learn.
+Each class includes three primary methods: `fit`, `predict`, `score`.
+An example is shown below:
 ```python
 from Multiple_linear_regression import LinearRegression
 from sklearn.datasets import load_boston